NyleD/Sports-Betting-Book-Open/README.md

 - JQuery
 ## Demo

 The Betting Platform's front-page is a newsfeed.
-It's based on popular bets, top news from ESPN NEWS API, popular predicition articles, and sports categories.
+It's based on popular bets, top news from ESPN NEWS API, popular predicition articles, and sport categories.
 (Soccer, Football, Hockey, Basketball)

 ![](newsfeed.gif)

-You can bet from different sports groups and leagues within each group.
-Select a match, choose a team to bet on and amount of tokens you want to bet.
+You can bet on different sports and leagues.
+Select a match, choose a team to bet on and the amount of tokens you want to bet.
 Your bet will be added to your "My Bets Table".

 ![](making_a_bet.gif)

 You might've noticed that the Manchester vs Newcastle game was live, all Odds get updated every 2 hours with Celery.
 This is provided by the ODDS API https://the-odds-api.com/liveapi/guides/v3/, 500 free requests a month.
-Based on bet outcomes, the table automatically updates, and user balances get updated.
+Based on bet outcomes, the table automatically updates, and user balances also get updated.

 ![](tablelivegame.png)   ![](tablecompleted.png)